Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 * Proper prioritization of outgoing CAN frames.
 The adapter properly schedules the outgoing frames, avoiding the inner priority inversion in the TX queue.
-* Large RX buffer (255 CAN frames plus 2KB of serial buffers) allows the device to handle short-term traffic bursts without frame losses, even when interfaced with a low-speed UART.
+* Large RX buffer (255 CAN frames plus 2KB of serial buffers) allows the device to handle short-term traffic bursts without frame losses when interfaced via low-speed UART.

 Zubax Babel is primarily intended for UAVCAN applications, although other CAN bus protocols are supported equally well.
 We recommend the [UAVCAN GUI Tool](http://uavcan.org/GUI_Tool) for use with Zubax Babel; however,